edeprince3/super_coding_fun_time/README.md

 ### birds

 Simple rules applied to individual objects can lead to complex collective phenomena.
 In this project, I use OpenGL to render a "flock" of squares and try to coax some emergent behavior out of them.
 With just the right balance of attractive / repulsive interactions, as well a bit of goal-seeking, some pretty neat behavior emerges.
+You can watch the video that goes with this project here: https://youtu.be/UJc1-sj8cOg.

 ### sudoku